-URL: http://www.uah.edu/student-affairs/resources-for-

-veterans
+www.uah.edu/student-affairs/resources-for-veterans

-UAHuntsville has established the UAHuntsville Veterans Network.
-The primary purpose of the Network is to provide veterans an opportunity to share their experiences, support, and assistance to each other as they pursue their academic goals at UAHuntsville.
-The Network also provides an avenue to disperse information to its members and serve as an advocate for veterans on campus.
+UAH has established the Veterans Network to provide veterans an opportunity to share their experiences, support, and assistance to each other as they pursue their academic goals.
+It also provides an avenue to disperse information to its members and serve as an advocate for veterans on campus.
 Throughout the academic year, special seminars of topical interest are conducted which are designed to meet the needs of our veterans.

-On campus UAH has a group of "Veteran Champions."
+On campus, UAH has a group of "Veteran Champions."
 These are veteran-friendly staff representing the various student service entities that are attuned to the needs of veterans and are "go to" people.
-Working closely with the financial aid office and Academic Affairs our goal is to honor our veterans and provide the adequate resources so that they can and will be successful graduates.
-For further information contact the Network at uahveterannetwork@uah.edu or visit the website at http://www.uah.edu/student-affairs/resources-for-veterans.
+Working closely with the Financial Aid Office and Academic Affairs, their goal is to honor veterans and provide the adequate resources so that they can and will be successful graduates.